Choose your Nissan Model

 Foreign Expansion and Beyond

-In the 1950's, Nissan decided to expand into other markets outside of Japan, feeling that their small Datsun branded cars would fill unmet needs in countries such as Australia and the United States.
-Nissan decided to use the Datsun brand name for its exports to the U.S. since at this time, it was a much more successful and recognized name than Nissan.
+In the 1950s, Nissan decided to expand into other markets outside of Japan, feeling that their small Datsun branded cars would fill unmet needs in countries such as Australia and the United States.
+Nissan decided to use the Datsun brand name for its exports to the US since, at this time, it was a much more successful and recognized name than Nissan.
 Nissan also wanted to distance its name association by Americans with Japanese military manufacture, of which Nissan's involvement was substantial; the Datsun name on the other hand, had escaped the war with its name intact.
-The first Datsun branded vehicle sold in the U.S. was in 1958 and in 1960 the company formed a U.S. subsidiary, Nissan Motor Corporation U.S.A.
-From the outset of its expansion into foreign markets and continuing until the early to mid 1980's, the majority of vehicles manufactured and exported to other countries by Nissan were sold under the Datsun brand name.
-It wasn't until the 1960's that Nissan began to use its own name on a vehicle other than a truck or bus, domestic or foreign, when the company started to brand some of its high-end models as Nissans, such as the Nissan Cedric in 1960.
-The Cedric name would eventually be dropped however for most export markets for a time and sold under the Datsun name with various series numbers, until the Datsun name phase out in the 1980's.
+The first Datsun branded vehicle sold in the US was in 1958 and in 1960 when the company formed a US subsidiary, Nissan Motor Corporation U.S.A.
+From the outset of its expansion into foreign markets and continuing until the early to mid 1980s, the majority of vehicles manufactured and exported to other countries by Nissan were sold under the Datsun brand name.
+It wasn't until the 1960s that Nissan began to use its own name on a vehicle other than a truck or bus, domestic or foreign, when the company started to brand some of its high-end models as Nissans, such as the Nissan Cedric in 1960.
+The Cedric name would eventually be dropped however for most export markets for a time and sold under the Datsun name with various series numbers, until the Datsun name phased out in the 1980s.
 The Cedric nameplate itself was phased out by Nissan at the end of 2004, replaced by the Nissan Fuga in Japan, which is a full size luxury sedan still produced by Nissan today.
-The Nissan President also debuted in Japan in the 1960's, and it was a luxury sedan marketed initially to the Japanese market before eventually being exported to a few countries.
+The Nissan President also debuted in Japan in the 1960s, and it was a luxury sedan marketed initially to the Japanese market before eventually being exported to a few countries.
 It was produced until 2010 before being discontinued.

-In the 1970's, consumers worldwide began to prefer small economy cars due to the energy crisis of the time.
-This crisis triggered an increase in the demand for the export of small Japanese cars, especially from U.S. consumers, which had a reputation for their great fuel economy and quality.
-To meet the growing demand, Nissan built new factories in other parts of the world like Mexico and Australia, and a factory followed in the United States in the 1980's, which was the factory in Smyrna, Tennessee.
+In the 1970s, consumers worldwide began to prefer small economy cars due to the energy crisis of the time.
+This crisis triggered an increase in the demand from US consumers for the export of small Japanese cars that had a reputation for their great fuel economy and quality.
+To meet the growing demand, Nissan built new factories in other parts of the world like Mexico and Australia, and a factory followed in the United States in the 1980s, which was the factory in Smyrna, Tennessee.
 One of those small compact cars was the Datsun 310, known in Japan as the Nissan Pulsar.
 This first generation Pulsar was produced until 1982, at which point the Datsun name phase out was already under way.
 The Pulsar continued in Japan until 2000.

-In 1981, the decision was made by Nissan to stop using the brand name Datsun in other countries including the United States and instead use the Nissan company name, in order to strengthen it.
+In 1981, the decision was made by Nissan to stop using the brand name Datsun in other countries in favor of the Nissan company name, in order to strengthen it.
 The thought was that doing so would help Nissan with its pursuit of a global strategy much in the same way as Toyota and Honda, for example, which were household names in other parts of the world, while Nissan was not at the time.
 Eliminating the Datsun brand would simplify things as all vehicles would be branded as Nissan.
 Many in the automotive industry criticized the decision initially because the company was substituting a then unknown brand outside of Japan for one that was well respected.

 The phase out of the name was not immediate, rather it lasted for a few years.
 In fact, until 1983, Nissan vehicles in most export markets were still sold under the Datsun brand.
 At that point, the Nissan name was added and given more prominence.
 In some export markets, cars carried both the Datsun and Nissan name on them through 1985.
 It wasn't until 1986 that the phase out was complete and the Datsun brand was completely dropped.
 The company's decision to drop the Datsun brand name was a very expensive undertaking as dealership signs had to be changed, advertisements were run to proclaim the change, etc. Even after all that, the Datsun brand remained more familiar than the Nissan name for years to come.
 That however, has of course changed.